hleveillegauvin/CodingClub/README.md

     head -n 50 "city.list.json" | jq

 That didn’t work!
-That’s because `JSON` is a hierarchical format, and by using the `head` command, we destroyed its hiercharchy.
+That’s because `JSON` is a hierarchical format, and by using the `head` command, we destroyed its hierarchy.
 However, if we were to use `jq` on the whole file, things would work normally.
 Now since `city.list.json` is a pretty big file, this will take a couple of seconds.
 We can calculate how long it will take by adding `time` before the command you want to measure:

     time jq '.' "city.list.json"